-- federal parks, provincial parks, protected and conserved areas and any other lands permanently withdrawn from timber operations through legislation - areas where policy direction does not permit forest operations - forest lands that will be managed to meet objectives for other values (e.g. buffers along water features or heritage resources) - deferral areas: areas where forest operations have been deferred until some time in the future.
+- federal parks, ecological reserves, protected areas and any lands permanently withdrawn from timber operations through legislation - areas where policy direction does not permit forest operations

+- forest lands that will be managed to meet objectives for other values (e.g. buffers along water features or heritage resources) - deferral areas: areas where forest operations have been deferred until some time in the future.
 If deferred areas are included, a generic description is required (e.g. to meet adjacency requirements, wildlife guidelines or areas of special interest).
 These lands are part of the land base for determining timber production levels but are not available in the short-term. - low volume and non-merchantable forest stands